 If you are looking for a keto option, try this yogurt keto chaffle.

-For more easy breakfast recipes:
+For more easy and healthy breakfast recipes:

 Tried and loved this recipe?
 Please leave a 5-star review below!
 Your reviews mean a lot to me, so if you've got any questions, please let me know in a comment.